mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/OperationDefaults.md

 ## Conclusion

-In this article, you learned how to apply default values, modfiers, and contexts to your queries.
+In this article, you learned how to apply default values, modfiers, and contexts to your operations.